just214/CodeDigest/README.md

 ### How CodeDigest Works

 1. **Directory Traversal**
-   Recursively scans folders up to a user-defined depth, respecting symlinks (and avoiding loops).
+   Recursively scans folders up to a user-defined depth, respecting symlinks (and avoiding loops by tracking seen paths and symlinks).
 2. **Include Checking**
    If include patterns are provided, checks if the current path matches any of the include patterns.
 Only included paths proceed to the next step.
 3. **Ignore Checking**
    Checks if the path matches any ignore patterns.
 If it does, the path is skipped.
 4. **File Reading**
-   - Only reads **text-based** files (checked by extension and simple binary detection).
+   - Only reads **text-based** files (determined by file extension and null byte check).
    - Skips files larger than `--max-size`.
    - Stops adding new files once `--max-total-size` is reached (but still traverses the structure).
 5. **Directory Tree Generation**
    - Generates a **directory tree** in text form, omitting any files or directories that were excluded by either include or ignore patterns.
 6. **Single File Output**
    - Appends each included and not-ignored file's content to the digest.
-   - Summarizes stats (files processed, filtered, skipped, errors, etc.) at the end.
+   - Summarizes stats (files processed, filtered, skipped, errors, etc.) at the end, including a breakdown of file sizes by extension and a bar graph.

 ### Nuances & Limits